linode/docs/docs/guides/websites/apis/how-to-use-curl-with-restful-apis/index.md

 - **Layering**: Additional features, such as security protocols, can be added to REST as a separate layer.
 For example, the user can be authenticated and then the request can be passed to another layer for processing.
 - **Uniform interfaces**: Clients use well-known URIs to request information.
 They must identify the specific resource to access and the format to use.
 The services are not customizable, so clients must use the official generic interface.

-REST principles are straightforward and easy to understand.
+REST principles are straightforward.
 Clients use a *Uniform Resource Identifier* (URI) to request information from a server.
 Inside the message, which is typically sent using HTTP, the client identifies the resources it wants.
 It can also specify a format for the reply.
 The server replies with the requested data, in *JavaScript Object Notation* (JSON), HTML, or XML.
 A REST request includes the following components:

 - An HTTP method indicating the requested operation, such as `GET` or `PUT`.
 - A header, including the media type the sender wants to receive.
 Some examples are `text/css` and `image/gif`.